-6.5 Children with special educational needs and disabilities
+6.6 Children with special educational needs and disabilities

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-The academy may need to devise a policy /procedure that meets the individual needs of a child.
+The school may need to devise a policy /procedure that meets the individual needs of a child.
 This should be written in conjunction with the parent(s) and staff working with the child.
 The child where they are of sufficient understanding should have the policy/procedure discussed with them.
 All staff need to be confident in its use.

-Probus School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+Probus Primary School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include:

-• Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

-- The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and - Communication barriers and difficulties in overcoming these barriers.

 The individual needs of every special educational needs or disabled child will be reviewed regularly and consideration given to any additional vulnerabilities they may have which could lead to safety and welfare concerns arising.
+In addition we will keep under review the potential need for additional pastoral support.

-Should any concerns arise in relation to any child in relation to their safety and welfare Probus School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare Probus Primary School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 Online/E - safety
+6.7 Online safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
-Many are used within our academy.
+Many are used within our school.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as: